Installing IDA Application

 -Xmx8192m

-You might also need to set proxy server, then add the following lines to jvm.options based on your acutal proxy setting.
+You might also need to set a proxy server, then add the following lines to jvm.options based on your actual proxy setting.

 -Dhttps.proxyHost=host